uwinkler/carbone-docker/README.md

 You can execute `npm run smtp-dummy` to launch a local dummy SMTP server that will log all received mails to standard output.

-Executing `run-local.sh` will setup all environment variables to connect to it and launch the API server.
+Executing `local-run.sh` will setup all environment variables to connect to it and launch the API server.

+## File Storage

+If the environment variable _STORAGE_PATH_ is set to a writable location, generated files will be stored there.

+_TODO: not yet implemented, will be documented once done_

 ## How to consume exposed API ?